pkardas/notes/books/nlp-book.md

 can use running text as supervised training data. - this is called self-supervised training data.

-Visualising embeddings - visualise the meaning of a word embedded in space by listing the most similar words, clustering algorithms and the most important method - dimensionality projection, eg. t-SNE.
+Visualising embeddings - visualise the meaning of a word embedded in space by listing the most similar words, clustering algorithms and the most important method - dimensionality projection, e.g. t-SNE.

-*First-order co-occurrence / Syntagmatic association* - if words are near each other, eg. *wrote* and *book*.
+*First-order co-occurrence / Syntagmatic association* - if words are near each other, e.g. *wrote* and *book*.

-*Second-order co-occurrence / Paradigmatic association* - if words have similar neighbours, eg. *wrote*, *said*
+*Second-order co-occurrence / Paradigmatic association* - if words have similar neighbours, e.g. *wrote*, *said*

 *Representational harm*.
 Embeddings are capable of capturing bias and stereotypes.
 More, they are capable of amplifying bias.